rylethever/rust/README.md

 3. When the owner goes out of scope, the value will be dropped.

 Eg.
 { //s is not valid here.
-It's not yet declared let s = "Hello"; // s is valid from this point forward
+It's not yet declared
+  let s = "Hello"; // s is valid from this point forward
   // do stuff with s
 } // this scope is now over, and s is no longer valid

+Rules of References
+1. At any given time, you can have either one mutable reference or any number of immutable references.
+2. References must always be valid